vedantdxt/vedantdxt/README.md

-- 👋 Hi, I’m @vedantdxt
+- 👋 Hi, I’m @vedantdxt Vedant Dixit
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning C++, Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 vedantdxt/vedantdxt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.